 Many people find themselves wondering why they have itchy eyes, running rose, and a sneeze in the winter.
 People often don’t think of winter as allergy season and yet winter sinus allergies are really quite common.
-Here is what you need to know about winter sinus allergies- the causes & prevention as well as tips for dealing with winter sinus allergies.
+During winter, people tend to spend more time indoors, exposing themselves to indoor allergens like dust mites, pet dander, mold spores, and certain indoor irritants that can exacerbate allergy symptoms.
+Here is what you need to know about winter allergies- the causes & prevention as well as tips for dealing with the winter allergies symptoms.

 I’m proud to partner with CVS/pharmacy for the #StayHealthyWithCVS campaign.
 I am being sponsored by CVS/pharmacy for my posts and activities, but all opinions expressed are my own, and all product claims or program details shared should be verified at CVS.com or with the appropriate manufacturers.